armbian/build/README.md

 ## Sponsors

-Most of the project is sponsored with a work done by voolonteer collaborators, while some part of the project costs are beeing covered by the industry.
+Most of the project is sponsored with a work done by volunteer collaborators, while some part of the project costs are being covered by the industry.
 We would not be able to get this far without their help.

 [Do you want to see yourself below?](https://www.armbian.com/#contact)